Tag: Abortion rights

 Gallardon’s ruling Popular party has always sided heavily with the Catholic church on moral and social issues.

-With the Catholic church, and against women and people in general who want to be able … Read the rest
+With the Catholic church, and against women and people in general who want to be able to decide whether and when to have children.

 There’s the New York Times editorial on the Michigan case for instance.
 That takes it for granted.